Martin Chatterton

 BIO

 An engaging and comedic speaker, Martin Ed Chatterton has been writing, illustrating and performing successfully around the world for the last thirty years appearing extensively at schools, festivals, conferences, TV and radio in the UK, Australia, India, China and the USA.
 His books for children and adults have been published in more than a dozen languages, and have won or been shortlisted in multiple awards in the UK, US and Australia including being shortlisted for the 2018 Lollies Award in the UK (formerly the Roald Dahl Prize) and for an ARIA (with Pat Davern) in 2016.
 He has illustrated books by some of the leading names in children’s literature and has an ongoing cowriting relationship with global publishing phenomenon, James Patterson.
 As ‘Ed Chatterton’, he writes adult crime fiction, screenplays for TV and film and in 2017 completed his PhD on slavery.
-The picture book, Winter Of The White Bear, which emerged from his doctorate will be published in October 2019.
+The picture book, Winter Of The White Bear, which emerged from his doctorate was published in October 2019.

 SHOWS